StepanBakshayev/aws-cloudwatch/README.rst

 `rules <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/logs.html#CloudWatchLogs.Client.put_log_events>`_.
 There is error reporting addition to exception which is nonsense.
 I take care only for total size of messages and span of batch.

+Tests are excluded from the project.
+It is most API centric and data-transferring.
+I don't regret to skip tests this time.
+(I am lazy to bring up docker, aws, imagine some meaningfully command to run, dive deeper into AWS to use API to check appearance of log on it side).

 Setup